The Astounding, Years-Long Corruption Involving Comey and Mueller

 Why do we apply a different standard to the Clintons or to someone else that we don't apply in the case of Donald Trump?

-And you look, you did the best work.
+And look, you did the best work.

-I mean, I learned everything I learned on Uranium One from you or most of it from your book.
+I mean, I learned everything I learned on Uranium One from you, or most of it, from your book.

 You were way ahead of the curve.